selilcp/Course_MVVM_swiftui/README.md

 ## Mock Data

 - User Management: Need to add or update a user?
 It's as simple as editing the login JSON file located in the networkData folder.
-Rest assured, your current user JSON format remains intact, ensuring seamless integration without any disruptions to the system.
+Rest assured, your current user JSON format remains intact, ensuring seamless integration without any disruptions to the system.Currently, you can log in with the following users: user1, user2, and user3.

 - Course Customization: Want to tweak or update courses?
 You have the power to modify the course list JSON file without worrying about compromising the current data structure.
-Feel free to make changes and enhancements to suit your evolving needs while maintaining the integrity of the existing data.
+Feel free to make changes and enhancements to suit your evolving needs while maintaining the integrity of the existing data.Currently, video links are only added in Course 1